dthyresson/jobs-environment/README.md

 11:51:32 🌲 [RedwoodJob] Started job 8 (LogEnvironmentJob/LogEnvironmentJob:LogEnvironmentJob)
 11:51:32 🌲 LogEnvironmentJob is performing...
 11:51:32 🌲 The environment in the service
-11:51:32 🚦  LogEnvironmentJob is undefined
-11:51:32 🌲 LogEnvironmentJob is done
+11:51:32 🚦  LogEnvironmentJob is undefined in job 11:51:32 🌲 LogEnvironmentJob is done
 11:51:32 🐛 [RedwoodJob] Job 8 success
 ```